 4. Contour Kit

 If you have a contour kit lying around, you might want to check it out for available shades.
-Personally, I have a couple of contour kits I bought thinking that I’d be all over the trend.
+Personally, I have a couple of contour kits I bought, thinking that I’d be all over the trend.
 But I left them in my cabinet basically to expire.

 But here’s the point, contour palettes have both lighter and darker shades to highlight and contour.
-For example, there’s always something yellowish or beige and something dark like a bronzer.
+For example, there’s always something yellowish or beige and something dark like bronzer.

 And between those lighter shades, there’s a chance that one of them will work as a concealer for your complexion.
 And if you’re lucky, you can try the shades to see if you can use them under your eyes too.